All Episodes

 This declaration establishes what they are calling a great honor for me.

-I didn't ask for this, the Trump route for international peace and prosperity, which is a special transit area that will allow Azerbaijan to get full access to its territory of Noxchivien, while fully respecting Armenia's sovereignty.
+I didn't ask for this, the Trump Route for International Peace and Prosperity, which is a special transit area that will allow Azerbaijan to get full access to its territory of Nakhchivian while fully respecting Armenia's sovereignty.

-So they're going to be able to really live and work together, and uh it's amazing.
+So they're going to be able to really live and work together.

-So that's a very important territory, I guess very special territory to you and to you, and now they work it together.
+So that's a very important territory, I guess, very special territory to you and to you.

 But we anticipate significant infrastructure development by American companies.

-Additionally, the U.S. is signing a bilateral agreement with both countries to expand cooperation in energy trade and technology, including AI and uh in terms of energy.
+Additionally, the U.S. is signing a bilateral agreement with both countries to expand cooperation in energy, trade, and technology, including AI.

 It's a very fertile area.